0xDBFB7/scientific_standards/README.md

 We emphasize rigor, but as I hope the following cases demonstrate, it's often hard to know what rigor *means*.

-There is often disagreement on the minutia of these standards.
-But, on the largest scale, strict adherence to Space Shuttle-era quality standards is a path which has a high chance of producing correct outputs.

-Most software developers don't follow these guidelines, perhaps because - like the kind of exploratory experimentation done in the early stages of a field - failures are unimportant.
-But published science is supposed to be all about rigor.

 Scientists, on an individual level, are doing just as good a job as they ever were.
 We have monumental problems to solve, but we have no shortage of monumental people.
 What we may not be able to afford is unnecessary confusion.

 Could processes analogous to, say, the NASA Software engineering handbook discussed below, be implemented in some parts of science?
 Does standardization even make *sense* in such an open-ended endeavour?